druuly/druuly/README.md

 hi 👋

 * i'm oscar
-* i'm a hs student who likes building all different types of stuff
+* i'm a senior in highschool studying cs, intending to major in eecs
-* my fav language is python. i hope to get better with c++ and electrical projects
+* currently learning java, hope to learn more c++ and rust later

 # find me
 * email: oscareucedaf1@gmail.com